arxarinze/speed-block-get-poc/README.md

 ***This will solve the question 1a and also include additonal metric block fullness in percentage***

 ### GET /api/get-fee-estimate?option=true
-***This will solve the question 1a and include 1b and also include additonal metric block fullness in percentage***
+***This will solve the question 1a and include 1b and also include additonal metrics "block fullness" in percentage***

 ## Getting Started